 Often over the weekends there is also a grill menu for guests and locals wishing to watch music concerts in the market square below the hotel.
 Within Brig and its surrounding vineyards and villages there are ample restaurants to choose from - each with regional specialities, including saffron-inspired dishes grown close by.

-Lilian is originally from this charming little town and so when the old hotel came on the market, she couldn’t resist getting involved and set about planning and instigating the restoration of it – “it was a chance in a lifetime.”
+Lilian is originally from this charming little town and so when the old hotel came on the market, she couldn’t resist getting involved and set about instigating the restoration of it, she says, – “it was a chance of a lifetime.”

-The Hotel de Londres sits proudly in the very centre of Brig occupying a presence in the baroque lined square of the town - scene to gatherings, concerts and general people watching.
+The Hotel de Londres sits proudly in the very centre of Brig occupying a presence in the baroque lined square of the town - scene of gatherings, concerts and general people-watching, also the perfect pit-stop enroute to the higher Alps.

 The main train station is just a short walk away making it an ideal stop off enroute to the higher Alps and for a change of scene.